aatxe/weiss.city/index.md

 on [Twitter](https://twitter.com/aatxe), [Facebook](https://facebook.com/aaronweiss74),
 [Google+](https://plus.google.com/+AaronWeiss74), [Reddit](http://www.reddit.com/user/aaronweiss74),
 and [Keybase](https://keybase.io/awe).
-You can also talk to me on [FyreChat](irc://irc.fyrechat.net/vana) or [PdgnCo](ircs://irc.pdgn.co:6697/pdgn) as awe.
+You can also talk to me on [FyreChat](irc://irc.fyrechat.net/vana) or [PdgnCo](ircs://irc.pdgn.co:6697/pdgn) as awe, or on [freenode](irc://chat.freenode.net/) as aatxe.
 You can  also email me at [awe@pdgn.co](mailto:awe@pdgn.co).
 You'll probably find me elsewhere, too.
 Older accounts will be under the name aaronweiss74.
 More recent accounts will be under awe or aatxe.